pliniogoncalves/pliniogoncalves/README.md

   - 🎓 Degree in Computer Engineering (IFCE) starts in 2021
   - 🎓 Degree in Systems Analysis and Development (UNIFOR) starts in 2023
   - 💻 Learning Front-End and QA
-  - :zap: Studying C++, Python and Software Testing
+  - :zap: Studying React, Angular, Vue.Js and Software Testing
   - 🏊‍♂️ 🏃‍♂️ 🏋️‍♂️ 👨🏻‍💻 💻 🎧

 <br />